d-94k/react-develhope/readme.md

-Extract the h1 tag showing the count state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.
+Create a ClickCounter class component that increments a counter every time a user clicks on a button.
+Render both the current value of the counter and the button within the ClickCounter component.